UCSC-Treehouse/pipelines/README.md

 ## BAM QC

-The makefile by default also runs a quality control pipeline on the aligned bam output of the expression pipeline.
-Details on this QC can be found here:
+The expression pipeline runs QC on the aligned bam.Details can be found here:

     https://github.com/UCSC-Treehouse/bam_qc